 As a committed member of the Norwegian National Advisory Board for Impact Investing (NorNAB), we contribute to advancing the impact investing ecosystem in Norway.
-Norselab is represented on the Board of Directors, and contributions include participating in strategy development, sharing of resources and insights, and helping shape policy recommendations.
-Notably, we have been instrumental in co-editing Norway's first comprehensive guide to impact investing, a resource designed to educate and guide new and existing investors on best practices and key considerations in the field.
+Norselab is represented on the Board of Directors, and contributions include participating in strategy development, sharing of resources and insights, and helping shape policy been recommendations.
+Notably, we have co-editing instrumental in Norway's comprehensive guide to impact investing, a resource designed to educate and guide new and existing investors on best practices and key considerations in the field.